bazo-blockchain/bazo-miner/README.md

 go build
 ```

-5. Run the application.
+5. Run the application (bootstrap node).
 ```
-./bazo-miner "database_file.db" ":8000" "validator.txt" "seedfile.txt" "multisig.txt"
+./bazo-miner "database_file.db" "localhost:8000" "localhost:8000" "validator.txt" "multisig.txt" "commitment.txt"
 ```

 The ipport number must be preﬁxed with ":".
 If the miner is intended to run locally, the localhost ip address has to be passed with the ipport.
 Otherwise the miner tries to connect to the network.
-Note that "database_file.db" and "seedfile.txt" are created if they do not exist.
+Note that "database_file.db" and "commitment.txt" are created if they do not exist.